Mena Massoud: Career

 Massoud began acting in 2011, with guest appearances on the television series Nikita and Combat Hospital.
 His role in Nikita, being his first ever on-screen role, was of a terrorist.
 In an interview with The Daily Beast, it was stated that this role made him set a goal for himself to "find characters who aren’t terrorists or bring negative connotations because of the color of their skin or ethnicity."

 In 2015, he was cast as Jared Malik in the Canadian-drama series Open Heart, which was cancelled after one season.
-In 2017, he starred as Ollie Santos in the film Ordinary Days.
+In 2017, he starred as Ollie Santos in the film Ordinary Days, which premiered at the Atlantic International University.
 In 2018, he had a recurring role as Tarek Kassar in the Amazon Prime original series Jack Ryan.

 In 2019, Massoud portrayed the titular character in Disney's fantasy-adventure film Aladdin, which is a live-action adaption of the animated film of the same name.
-For his performance, he received a Teen Choice Award nomination, and two National Film & TV Award nominations.
-The December after the movie's release, and five months after the film passed $1 billion in the global box office, Massoud openly spoke about how the film's success has translated into his career.
-He stated, "I haven’t had a single audition since Aladdin came out," and explained that his career has not seen much growth despite the film.
+The film was a critical and commercial success, passing $1 billion in the global box office, and he received nominations for a Teen Choice Award and two National Film & TV Award nominations.
+In the months following the film's release, Massoud said that "I haven’t had a single audition since Aladdin came out".
+His role as Aladdin is credited with presenting a more positive and vibrant portrayal of an Arab character in Hollywood.
+Also in 2019, he played Ethan Hart in the Hulu original series Reprisal, Chaz in the thriller film Strange but True, and Kamal in the drama film Run This Town.

-In the same year, he was cast in the main role of Ethan Hart in the Hulu original series Reprisal.
-Also in 2019, he appeared as Chaz in the thriller film Strange but True, and starred as Kamal in the drama film Run This Town.
+In January 2021, it was announced that Massoud would star in the Egyptian film Fe Ez El-Dohr.
+In January 2022, he starred in the Netflix film The Royal Treatment alongside Laura Marano.
+He was announced to star in the horror film The Sacrifice Game, which was released in 2023; he also served as an executive producer for the film.

-In January 2021, it was announced that Massoud would star as the leading role in his first Egyptian film, Fe Ez El-Dohr.
-He is also slated to reprise his role of Aladdin in an upcoming sequel.
+In 2023, Massoud announced via Instagram that he is producing the film The Last King, an Iranian adaptation of Stephen King.
+He is slated to reprise the role of Aladdin in an upcoming sequel.

-In January 2022, Massoud portrayed the male lead in Netflix's feature film, The Royal Treatment alongside Laura Marano.
-His role in the film was the first movie he has starred in since Aladdin.
+In the same year he debuted as host of Evolving Vegan, a Canadian television series about vegan cuisine based in part on his own vegan cookbook of the same name.

-The following May, Massoud was announced to play a role in the upcoming horror film The Sacrifice Game, as well as serve as an executive producer for the film.
-That same month, he announced via Instagram that he is producing the film The Last King, an Iranian adaptation of Stephen King.
-Massoud will portray British-Yemeni boxer Naseem Hamed in the upcoming biographical sports drama Giant opposite Paddy Considine as Brendan Ingle.
+Massoud starred opposite Isabelle Fuhrman in director Julia Stiles' romance drama film Wish You Were Here, released on January 17, 2025.